Levintsky/ML-tutorial/Weak-Unsupervised/NLP.md

 		- No pair data, so fool discrimitor for Wx and y
 		- Nearest neighbor for refinements
 		- Orthogonality
-	- G. Lample et al. Phrase-based and neural unsupervised machine translation, EMNLP 2018
+	- G. Lample et al. Phrase-based and neural unsupervised machine translation, EMNLP'18
 - van den Oord, A., et al. WaveNet: A Generative Model for Raw Audio.
 NIPS'16
 	- Dilated Conv
 	- ResNet